Lorenzo-Pigato/Lorenzo-Pigato/README.md

 {
   * I am a third-year student majoring in Computer Engineering at the Politecnico di Milano.
   * I am a software development and cybersecurity enthusiast
-  * I graduated with in Electronics and Industrial Automation.
+  * I graduated in Electronics and Industrial Automation.

 }